tobiasbriones/tobiasbriones.com/blog/2022/coming-back-as-a-pro-in-codm.md

 Back in the day, I just had a low-end phone or tablet, I was not able to play well at all because of lag.
 I still played quite well.
-Now I'm a veteran that has a flagship, and four fingers to deploy ay operations against anyone facing me online.
+Now I'm a veteran that has a flagship, and four fingers to deploy any operations against anyone facing me online.

 After some gap, while being off the game, this was a great welcome back.